Adiimar/POS-Hotel-Reservation-System/README.md

 ## Overview

-**Martinez Royal Suite** is a full-featured hotel management application designed for front-desk operations.
+This project is a full-featured hotel management application designed for front-desk operations.
 It manages rooms, guests, reservations, billing, and checkout archives — all through a polished, themed Java Swing interface.

 ---